Kenmore, QLD

 Where is Kenmore?

-Kenmore is a suburb of Queensland, Australia.
+Kenmore is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Kenmore?